-A. With the door closed, insert the cam pins into the bottom of the cam tracks on the door.

-B. Slide each trolley up or down to where its pin sleeve lines up with its cam pin.

-C. Insert the cam pin into the pin sleeve, and secure it with the cotter pin.

-The motor will operate the door by the trolleys.
+- A. With the door closed, insert the cam pins into the trollies and insert the t-pins. - B. Slide each trolley up or down to where link arm fits onto both axles as shown in the picture. - C. Lock the arms into place by applying to correct snap ring to each axle. - The motor will operate the door by the trolleys through the link arms.